Answers to Your Questions About Transgender Individuals and Gender Identity

 Beam writes of her volunteer activities at Eagles, a small high school for gay and transgender teens in Los Angeles, by focusing on first one, then another, of the young people she encountered.

-Integrity USA (format: On-line Video)
+Integrity USA (format: book)

 This documentary from Integrity, the Episcopal Church’s welcoming program, gives voice to the witness of transgender people of faith.
 Inviting the viewer into their journeys, the film is ultimately a celebration of hope and the power of God’s love to transcend even seemingly insurmountable obstacles.
 Click the more information link for a discussion guide.